 Students who study sport are studying a subject that is of immediate interest to themselves, but it also something that is both everyday activity for many and massively high profile at times.
 Sport is something that students have a passion for and perhaps is a topic that they didn’t even realise could be studied at degree level.

 Are there any recent developments in the sector that make the subject particularly relevant at the moment?

-What kinds of careers can students look forward to after graduating in a course in Sport?
+What kinds of careers can students look forward to after graduating with a degree in sport?

-What areas of Sport can students specialise in across the courses?
+What areas of sport can students specialise in at Sunderland?

 What kind of opportunities are there for students while they are studying?

-What positive advice would you give to students thinking about studying Sport?
+What advice would you give to students thinking about studying sport?

 Do the subject you’re most interested in.
 When you’re interested in a subject, you’re more likely to work harder and you’re more motivated to study it.
 Go in for the three years and take advantage of as many opportunities as possible.
 The University of Sunderland has an awful lot to offer; from the Sport Career Academy and opportunities to volunteer; being part of one of the sports teams and getting to meet different people; and opportunities to work with coaches.
 See the experience like a rucksack, and you’re just throwing everything in, as much as you possibly can, so that when you’ve finished your degree you can take off your rucksack and pull out all of those things and think about how you can use those experiences in your life going forward.